1.1 Concepts

 end).

-Second, ANVL framework don’t assume anything about the nature of conditions, it only concerns with the presence of side effects.
-Here, newer is a library function that compares modification time of the files (similar to make), but the user is free to implement any change detection, for example using hash comparison.
+ANVL framework does not assume anything about the nature of conditions, it only concerns with the presence of side effects.
+Here, newer is a library function that compares modification times of the files (similar to make), but the user is free to implement any change detection, for example using hash comparison.

 Next, let’s define a condition that ensures that the target executable is built and up-to-date: